sutrolabs/census-docs/destinations/sftp.md

 ### Variables

-When defining the **File Path** for an S3 sync, you can use variables that will be set when the sync runs.
-This allows you to create and sync to new CSV files in the S3 bucket that reflect the date and time of the sync.
+When defining the **File Path** for an SFTP sync, you can use variables that will be set when the sync runs.
+This allows you to create and sync to new CSV files in the SFTP server that reflect the date and time of the sync.

 | **Variable** | **Description**              | **Example Values** |
 | ------------ | ---------------------------- | ------------------ |